Andrew1013-development/spam_machine/README.md

 1. Added functionality to generate 2 strings of random letters
    - Either on-demand or fixed (generate once before the spamming)
 2. Added functionality for second string spamming
+3. A slight change to timing (timing code integrated into the functions instead of the driver code)

 Version 3.0 beta 4 (the newest version) :
 1. added the ability to self-install the modules if it's missing